architecture-building-systems/CityEnergyAnalyst/docs/developer/how-to-review-a-pull-request.rst

  - Conflicts with master.
 Make sure the branch is updated with the latest master, and all conflicts are resolved.
  - Sufficient documentation.
 Check if the documentation_ is sufficient for the next person to understand the code.
  - Hard-coded values.
-All hard-coded values should be avoid if possible.
+All hard-coded values should be avoided if possible.
  - Unit tests to implement.
-The reviewer should decide whether a unit test should be implemented, and request the PR author accordingly.
+The reviewer should decide whether a unit test should be implemented, and request the PR author to implement one accordingly.
  - Changes that might affect other existing functions.
-In this case, the reviewer should come up with a test to ensure the existing functions are still function as intended.
+In this case, the reviewer should come up with a test to ensure the existing functions are still working as intended.

 .. _documentation: :doc:`how-to-document-cea`